OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 Although the application can change the length of a zero-copy sequence, by calling the ``length(len)`` operation, you are advised against doing so because this call results in copying the data and creating a single-copy sequence of samples.

+.. rubric:: Footnotes

+.. [#footnote1]

+   For backwards compatibility, OpenDDS also parses ``#pragma`` directives which were used before release 3.14.
+   This guide will describe IDL annotations only.